 Curiously, off to the left and in the background an African American relaxes against a wall on which is scrawled “My day is coming.”
 The black man is minimized and not part of the larger debate commanding the discussion at hand.
 An early champion of abolition and the African American vote, by 1879 Nast no longer considered the African American an equal partner in the minority rights debate.
 After winning a hard-fought battle for abolition and civil rights, which included suffrage, Nast is angry by failed Reconstruction policies of the Republican Party.
 Nast believed the African Americans as a group, too easily compromised their gains to southern politicians who did not have their best interest at heart.
-Nast therefore draws the African American kicking back, one leg resting over a knee; head tipped down, with a carefree grin on his face, content to allow the politicians to oppress other minorities.
+Nast, therefore, draws the African American kicking back, one leg resting over a knee; head tipped down, with a carefree grin on his face, content to allow the politicians to oppress other minorities.
 For Nast, this was a breach of the hope and integrity once reflected within the values of early progressive Republicans.
 There is also a suggestion that Nast is assigning an attitude, of “that’s your problem, not mine” to the plight of Native Americans and Chinese.
-Nast’s subsequent drawings of African Americans would never again possess the dignity that embodied his Utopian vision seen in the “Emancipation of Negroes.“
+Nast’s subsequent drawings of African Americans would never again possess the dignity that embodied his Utopian vision seen in the “Emancipation of Negroes.”

 3 thoughts on ““Every Dog (No Distinction of Color) Has His Day” 1879”